PyladiesHoChiMinh/workshop3/README.md

-#### Introducing lists + Working with lists
+### Introducing and wWorking with lists
+---

-Hello and welcome back the third workshop of `Pyladies`,
+Hello and welcome back the third workshop of Pyladies - Ho Chi Minh chapter,

 This time we will continue to learn about an introduction of `list` and work on some simple examples of this data structure.

+For some of you who have not followed us since the first workshop begun, please checkout the last session for some references.

+* Workshop1: Get started with `Jupyterlab` and `git`
+* Workshop2: Variable with `str` and numbers.
+How to write a good script with `PEP8`

-For those of you who have not followed us since the first workshop begun, please checkout the last session for some references.
-Also, the main content of this workshop is mostly adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthews and "Developer Class" by Google in `python 3`.
+Again, the main content of this workshop is mostly adapted from "Python Crash Course: A Hands-on, Project-based Introduction to Programming" by Eric Matthews and "Developer Class" by Google in `python 3`.

 Alright, let us get started!

-#### Outline
+### Outline
 0. What is a list?
 How to access elements in a list
 1. Modifying, adding, inserting/ removing elements
 3. Loop through an entire list with some notices
 4. Make numerical lists with some statistics
 5. Simple statistics with a list of numbers
-6. Define a tuplea and looping through all values in a tuples
+6. Define a tuple and looping through all values in a tuples

-##### 0. What is a list?
+#### 0. What is a list?
+In simple words, `list` is a collection of many items in a order.
+Every elements can be `str`, `int`, `float`.
+Open an your `Jupyterlab` and let us know how your list variable looks like.
 ```python
 """
 Example of a list